 The President shall:

-- Act as the principle spokesperson and leader of the Local Union;
+1) Act as the principal spokesperson and leader of the Local Union;

 The Vice President shall:

-- Assist the President in his/her duties and attend all Local Union meetings;
+1) Assist the President in their duties and attend all Local Union meetings;

 Should the office of President become vacant between Annual General Meetings, the Vice President shall become the President.